ed3899/vagrant-base-ubuntu-jammy/README.md

     ]
 ```

-And run:
+- And run:

 `vagrant up`

-Once changes are done:
+- Once changes are done:

 `vagrant ssh`

-If you want to run additional changes after the initial setup (i.e picking a new tag):
+- If you picked a new tag after the initial setup, run:

 `vagrant provision`